aportno/utxo-blockchain-java/README.md

 `mineTheBlock()` method will continue to increase the nonce of the block until the difficulty level is met.
 Once achieved, the block is mined

+Why does the `Block` class use `java.io.Serializable`?
+If objects of a class need to be transported across a network or written into a file as bytes for later retrieval then `java.io.Serizializable` must be implemented.
+Simply, it acts as a gesture to inform JBM that objects of this class should be serialized into bytes when needed.

+The variable `serialVersionID` is only important when our package is used across multiple locations and there is a risk that different locations may have a different version of the `Block` class.

+For example, say that a `Block` object is serialized at location A, JVM associates it with the `serialVersionUID`.
+When the object is deserialized at another JVM at location B, the JBM of location B needs to load `Block` class as a template for this object to be reconstructed.
+The class loader checks if `Block` class at location B and the `Block` object from location A have the same `serialVersionID` value.
+If the `UID` values differ, the program will throw an exception that is easy to catch and fix.
+This mechanism ensures that the classes in use are consistent and compatible.

 ## Chapter 3 :: Transaction and Cryptography